 Tell Congress Not to Weaken the Wilderness Act!

-The U.S. House Natural Resources Oversight Subcommittee held a hearing on May 24, 2017 to look at the Wilderness Act and other bedrock environmental laws with the presumption that these laws have all "gone astray."
+The U.S. House Natural Resources Oversight Subcommittee recently held a hearing to look at the Wilderness Act and other bedrock environmental laws with the presumption that these laws have all "gone astray."

 That hearing was likely a prelude to yet another attack on the Wilderness Act and our nation’s wild lands!